arturabgaryan/Weather-Forecasting-NYC/README.md

 - evaluates accuracy and macro-averaged metrics
 - analyzes class imbalance and confusion matrix
 - saves model, label encoder, and configuration

+### `report.ipynb`
+- summary of modeling results
+- comparison of baseline and final models
+- interpretation of errors and limitations
+- final conclusions

 ---